Curriculum Update in Progress-Coming Fall 2019

 The content is divided into modules.
 Each module utilizes instructor outlines, audio/video recordings, reading assignments, articles, web resources, and case studies to augment the learning process.
 These methods provide the participant with flexibility in completing assignment and interacting with the faculty.
 Each module includes learning activities for the participant to submit for faculty feedback.
 Interaction with faculty may occur as feedback to study guides, within discussion boards, or via email.
 The modules cover history and philosophy, spirituality, ethical issues, health promotion, and assessment.

 A text is required for this program.
+Upon registration you will receive detailed information to purchase the textbook.

 This six-week activity is offered two times a year.
 The deadline for registration is the Monday prior to the start date by 8 a.m.
 CDT.